walid-mashal/Auto-Type-Pashto/README.md

 ### Auto Type Pashto

-This javascript module is used to help web developers apply the functionality of type pashto language without any need to change the system language.
+This javascript module is used to help web developers apply the functionality of typing Pashto language without any need to change the system language.

 To Use: